Have Questions?

 808-254-6484

-Hawaii Counseling and Education Ctr has been offering recovery rehab to individuals who live in Aiea, HI. and who are struggling with alcohol and drug use issues.
+Hawaii Counseling and Education Ctr has been offering recovery rehab to individuals who live in Aiea and who are struggling with alcohol and drug use issues.
 As such, Hawaii Counseling and Education Ctr offers a array of services such as group therapy, trauma-related counseling, dual diagnosis drug rehab, anger management, motivational interviewing, activity therapy and others applying its unique philosophy of evidence based approaches to addiction treatment.

 This rehab facility also believes that each client benefits most from individualized services.
 Because of this, it has been specializing in a wide variety of personalized treatments like aftercare/continuing care, treatment for spanish-speaking clients, legal advocacy, housing services, domestic violence, residential beds for client's children and more.
 In the same way, this alcohol and drug treatment facility provides these services in the following settings - long term treatment facilities, short term drug and alcohol rehab facilities, intensive outpatient treatment, outpatient detoxification centers, inpatient drug abuse treatment and more.